ErikEJ/EFCorePowerTools/README.md

 ## Requirements

 .NET Framework 4.7.2 or later is required.
-For EF Core reverse engineering, .NET Core 3.1 x64 runtime must be installed.
+For EF Core reverse engineering, .NET Core 3.1 or .NET 6.0 x64 runtime must be installed.

 ## Release